HenrikMartinussen/SCWCD/ch4/readme.txt

--integration test using htmlUnit (Ch4HUITCase) -integration test using Selenium (Ch4SeleniumITCase) -integration test using custom test driver/test framework (which encapsulates htmlUnit) -measuring test coverage using cobertura
+-integration test using htmlUnit (Ch4HUITCase) -integration test using Selenium (Ch4SeleniumITCase) -integration test using custom test driver/test framework (which encapsulates htmlUnit) -integration test using test driver and GroovyTestCase specialisation -measuring test coverage using cobertura

 In order to run application: